VSSARATHI/Deep-Neural-Networks-from-scratch-in-python/README.md

 ## Documentation

-The datasets for the implemetation is taken from Neural networks and Deep learning course by andrew ng from coursera .
+The datasets for the implemetation is taken from Neural networks and Deep learning course by andrew ng.